kube-logging/logging-operator/README.md

  You can find the complete documentation of Logging operator v2 [here](./docs/Readme.md) :blue_book: <br>

+## Commercial support
+If you are using the Logging operator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/products/logging-operator/), the company backing the development of the Logging operator.

 ## Contributing

 If you find this project useful, help us: